Various Risk Metrics

 Baumol's Risk Measure

-William Baumol purposes the following Risk Index:
+William Baumol proposed the following risk index.

 Baumol's Risk Index formula: expected value minus k times the standard deviation, where k is derived from the chosen significance level.

-Where E is the Expected value, σ is the standard deviation, and k is some constant selected by the investor representing his/her safety requirement such that the return is unlikely to fall below it.
-In the decision tree software, the "k" is calculated from an input named "significance level".
-This significance level is the same concept used in the 'Value at Risk' calculation.
+Here E is the expected value, σ is the standard deviation, and k is a constant chosen by the investor that reflects how much safety they want, that is, a level the return is unlikely to fall below.
+In the Decision Tree software, k is worked out from a value you provide called the significance level.
+This is the same significance level used in the Value at Risk calculation.

-Chebycheff's inequality:
+Chebyshev's inequality:

 Significance level input field used by Decision Tree Analyzer to compute k for Baumol's Risk Measure and to set the confidence level for Value at Risk.